 Yes, that BloodStorm.
 Strata’s terrible 1994 arcade fighter that tried to outdo Mortal Kombat in the worst way.
 Staged in a post-apocalyptic hellscape, BloodStorm allows all of its hideously stereotyped characters to decapitate, dismember, and disembowel each other during combat.
 It remains the rare game where a halved warrior will scoot across the floor upon a pile of entrails, undeterred by the absence of legs or arms.
-Yes, you can still win a match like that.
+You can still win a match like that.
+It's awful and hilarious.

 I liked BloodStorm an awful lot.
 Part of it was indeed the relentless carnage, the willingness to get as gruesome and vicious as mid-1990s arcades would allow.
 Yet I also latched on to the game’s legitimate innovations.
 It had a remarkable amount of things to discover: hidden levels, secret characters, warps, and a series of “taunts” that showed up on-screen when you mashed buttons after a victory.
 BloodStorm also let players gain a new ability from each defeated opponent, and these powers could be stored in the arcade unit with a password system.
 Too bad BloodStorm wasn’t in arcades for all that long.